cmsc240-s24/project-jacob-kasym/DESIGN.md

 6. **Authentication and Authorization**
    - The service shall require authentication for users attempting to create, update, or delete resources.
-   - The service shall authorize users based on their roles, permitting only authorized music retailers to modify or delete resource entries.
+   - The service shall authorize users based on their roles, permitting only authorized artists to modify or delete resource entries.

 7. **Error Handling**
    - The service shall implement comprehensive error handling to provide meaningful error messages and appropriate HTTP status codes to the client for all failed operations.